-The following code will define the model, train it and then print the training loss curve.
+The following code defines the model architecture, trains the model, and then prints the training loss curve:

 # Configure the neural network model model = Sequential() # Configure the Neural Network Model with n Neurons - inputshape = t Timestamps x f Features n_neurons = x_train.shape * x_train.shape print('timesteps: ' + str(x_train.shape) + ',' + ' features:' + str(x_train.shape)) model.add(LSTM(n_neurons, return_sequences=True, input_shape=(x_train.shape, x_train.shape))) #model.add(Dropout(0.1)) model.add(LSTM(n_neurons, return_sequences=True)) #model.add(Dropout(0.1)) model.add(LSTM(n_neurons, return_sequences=False)) model.add(Dense(32)) model.add(Dense(1, activation='relu')) # Configure the Model optimizer='adam'; loss='mean_squared_error'; epochs = 100; batch_size = 32; patience = 8; learn_rate = 0.06 adam = Adam(lr=learn_rate) parameter_list = ['epochs ' + str(epochs), 'batch_size ' + str(batch_size), 'patience ' + str(patience), 'optimizer ' + str(optimizer) + ' with learn rate ' + str(learn_rate), 'loss ' + str(loss)] print('Parameters: ' + str(parameter_list)) # Compile and Training the model model.compile(optimizer=optimizer, loss=loss) early_stop = EarlyStopping(monitor='loss', patience=patience, verbose=1) history = model.fit(x_train, y_train, batch_size=batch_size, epochs=epochs, callbacks=[early_stop], shuffle = True, validation_data=(x_test, y_test)) # Plot training & validation loss values fig, ax = plt.subplots(figsize=(6, 6), sharex=True) plt.plot(history.history["loss"]) plt.title("Model loss") plt.ylabel("Loss") plt.xlabel("Epoch") ax.xaxis.set_major_locator(plt.MaxNLocator(epochs)) plt.legend(["Train", "Test"], loc="upper left") plt.grid() plt.show()

-Loss drops quickly and the training process looks promising.
+The loss drops quickly, and the training process looks promising.

-f we test a feature we also want to know how it impacts the performance of our model.
+If we test a feature, we also want to know how it impacts the performance of our model.
 Feature Engineering is therefore closely related to evaluating model performance.
-So, let’s take a look at the performance of our prediction model.
-For this purpose we score the model with the test data set (x_test).
+So, let’s check the prediction performance.
+For this purpose, we score the model with the test data set (x_test).
 Then we can visualize the predictions together with the actual values (y_test) as a plot chart.

 # Get the predicted values y_pred = model.predict(x_test) # Get the predicted values pred_unscaled = scaler_pred.inverse_transform(y_pred.reshape(-1, 1)) y_test_unscaled = scaler_pred.inverse_transform(y_test.reshape(-1, 1)) # Mean Absolute Percentage Error (MAPE) MAPE = np.mean((np.abs(np.subtract(y_test_unscaled, pred_unscaled)/ y_test_unscaled))) * 100 print('Mean Absolute Percentage Error (MAPE): ' + str(np.round(MAPE, 2)) + ' %') # Median Absolute Percentage Error (MDAPE) MDAPE = np.median((np.abs(np.subtract(y_test_unscaled, pred_unscaled)/ y_test_unscaled)) ) * 100 print('Median Absolute Percentage Error (MDAPE): ' + str(np.round(MDAPE, 2)) + ' %') # Mean Absolute Error (MAE) print('Mean Absolute Error (MAE): ' + str(np.round(mean_absolute_error(y_test_unscaled, pred_unscaled), 4))) # Mean Squared Error (MSE) print('Mean Squared Error (MSE): ' + str(np.round(mean_squared_error(y_test_unscaled, pred_unscaled), 4))) # The date from which on the date is displayed display_start_date = pd.Timestamp('today') - timedelta(days=500) # Add the date column data_filtered_sub = data_filtered.copy() # Shift the timeframe by 10 month date_index = date_index_df[date_index_df['Date'] > use_start_date].copy() data_filtered_sub['Date'] = date_index # Add the difference between the valid and predicted prices train = data_filtered_sub[:train_data_len + 1] valid = data_filtered_sub[train_data_len:] valid.insert(1, "Prediction", pred_unscaled.ravel(), True) valid.insert(1, "Percentage Deviation", (valid["Prediction"] - valid["Close"]) * 100 / valid["Close"], True) # Zoom in to a closer timeframe valid = valid[valid['Date'] > display_start_date] train = train[train['Date'] > display_start_date] # Visualize the data fig, ax1 = plt.subplots(figsize=(22, 10), sharex=True) xt = train['Date']; yt = train[["Close"]] xv = valid['Date']; yv = valid[["Close", "Prediction"]] plt.title("Predictions vs Actual Values", fontsize=24) plt.ylabel(stockname, fontsize=18) plt.plot(xt, yt, color="#039dfc", linewidth=2.0) plt.plot(xv, yv["Prediction"], color="#E91D9E", linewidth=1.0) plt.plot(xv, yv["Close"], color="black", linewidth=1.0) plt.legend(["Train", "Test Predictions", "Actual Values"], loc="upper left") # # Create the bar plot with the differences x = valid['Date'] y = valid["Percentage Deviation"] # Create custom color range for positive and negative differences valid.loc[y >= 0, 'diff_color'] = "#2BC97A" valid.loc[y < 0, 'diff_color'] = "#C92B2B" #Configure Axis 1 ax1.set_ylim([0,max(valid["Close"])]) #Configure Axis 2 ax2 = ax1.twinx() # instantiate a second axes that shares the same x-axis ax2.set_ylabel('Prediction Error in %', color='tab:blue', fontsize=20) # we already handled the x-label with ax1 ax2.tick_params(axis='y') ax2.set_yticks(np.arange(-50, 50, 5.0)) ax2.set_ylim([-50,50]) plt.bar(x, y, width=0.5, color=valid['diff_color']) #ax1.xaxis.set_major_locator(plt.MaxNLocator(x.count())) ax1.annotate('features: ' + str(assetname_list) + '--- performance: MAPE: ' + str(MAPE) + ', MDAPE: ' + str(MDAPE), xy=(0.07, .04), xycoords='figure fraction', horizontalalignment='left', verticalalignment='bottom', fontsize=11) ax1.annotate('hyperparameters: ' + str(parameter_list), xy=(0.07, .005), xycoords='figure fraction', horizontalalignment='left', verticalalignment='bottom', fontsize=11) #Plot the chart ax1.xaxis.grid() plt.show()